SysKitTeam/docs-securitymanager/faq.md

 If you are a Global Office 365 tenant administrator, you’ll have an option in the connection wizard to [connect to selected OneDrive accounts.](how-to/connect-to-office-365.md#onedrive)

 The only way we can access user data and create OneDrive reports is if admin is site collection administrator on user OneDrive accounts.
-Unfortunately , there is currently no other supported way by Microsoft to do so.
+Unfortunately, there is currently no other supported way by Microsoft to do so.

 {% hint style="warning" %}
 **Please note!**